Why the Dark One Cannot Win

 For the Dark One to win one of those infinite replays of the universe, he has to be able to win.

-And if he were able to win, he would have already won.
+And since he has already had infinite chances, if he were able to win, he would have already won.

 Remember what I said above about dividing infinity in half and getting two infinities?
 That means the past is just as infinite as the future and the same law of large numbers would apply.